 GeneCards Summary for HBG2 Gene

 HBG2 (Hemoglobin Subunit Gamma 2) is a Protein Coding gene.
 Diseases associated with HBG2 include Cyanosis, Transient Neonatal and Hemoglobinopathy Toms River.
-Among its related pathways are IL-2 Pathway and p70S6K Signaling.
-GO annotations related to this gene include iron ion binding and oxygen binding.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Factors involved in megakaryocyte development and platelet production.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is HBG1.

 UniProtKB/Swiss-Prot for HBG2 Gene

 Gamma chains make up the fetal hemoglobin F, in combination with alpha chains.